Why home disinfection and sanitization matter

 - Don’t combine cleaning agents.
 Many cleaning solutions can be harmful to the skin or breathing when combined.
 Read and follow the labels on the back of the product for safety instructions and proper use.

 - Ventilate the room when cleaning, if possible.
-Many cleaning solutions have strong odors that can bother users.
+Many cleaning solutions have strong odors.
 Open a window or use a ceiling or room exhaust fan when cleaning.

 - Consider wearing gloves when cleaning.
 Harsh chemicals can irritate your skin.